-Wealthy countries have had the means to intervene early to protect people and businesses, by pumping $9.8 trillion into their economies, the biggest chunk of the total of $11.7 trillion spent globally in 2020, to cope with the fallout from the pandemic.
+Wealthy countries had the means to intervene early to protect people and businesses.
+They pumped $9.8 trillion into their economies – the biggest chunk of the total of $11.7 trillion spent globally in 2020 – to cope with the fallout from the pandemic.
 But low- and middle-income countries have not been able to do the same.

 A report by Oxfam reviewed the government measures to support people through the pandemic in 126 low- and middle-income countries, including numerous kinds of benefits for those affected, and found that 97% of the support provided was inadequate to meet basic needs.

-The Access to COVID-19 Tools (ACT) Accelerator is a global collaboration of health organisations, scientists, businesses, civil society, governments and philanthropies, including Wellcome, working together to get lifesaving tests, treatments and vaccines from the laboratory to the front line.
-An investment of $18.1 billion is still needed in 2021 to fund that work.
+The Access to Covid-19 Tools (ACT) Accelerator is a global collaboration of health organisations, scientists, businesses, civil society, governments and philanthropies, including Wellcome, working together to get lifesaving tests, treatments and vaccines from the laboratory to the front line.

 Without tangible solutions to stop the virus from spreading and treat those who fall ill, the pandemic will continue to steal lives and livelihoods.

 The greatest investment we could make now is in the research, development and fair distribution of tests, vaccines and treatments.

-The good news is that the investment needed – $16.8 billion this year, as estimated by the ACT-Accelerator – is small compared to what the world will keep losing if we don’t act.
+The good news is that the investment needed is small compared to what the world will keep losing if we don’t act.
 For every month’s delay in expanding access to Covid-19 vaccines, tests and treatments equitably around the world, the world is losing 120,000 lives and $460 billion in economic output, the International Monetary Fund estimates.

 The investment needed relies on countries and international organisations showing leadership, pooling resources together and acknowledging that this crisis can only be overcome if we act together.